platformio/platformio-docs/userguide/cmd_check.rst

 Fail (exit with non-zero code) if there is a defect found with specified severity.
 By default exit code is the same as the exit code returned by a tool selected for performing check.
+Possible values described in :ref:`check_severity` section.
 Multiple ``--fail-on-defect`` options are allowed.

+Example: ``platformio check --fail-on-defect=low --fail-on-defect=medium``

 .. option::
     -s, --silent